 d.
 A local plan to evaluate student progress, using a local process, shall be used for developing a plan for assessment of student progress toward the Graduation Standards, as well as program evaluation data for use by the Charter school Advisory Committee in the instruction and curriculum review process.
 This plan shall annually be approved by the school board.

-4. The Advisory Committee shall, when possible, be comprised of at least two-thirds community representatives and shall reflect the diversity of the community.
-To the extent possible, the Advisory Committee shall reflect the diversity of the charter school and its school sites and include teachers, parents, support staff, students, and other community residents.
-Included in its membership should be:

-a.
-The Director of Curriculum (or similar educational leader)

-b.
-Principal

-c.
-School Board Member

-d.
-Student Representative

-e.
-One teacher from each building or instructional level

-f.
-Two parents from each building or instructional level

-g.
-Two residents without school-aged children, non-representative of local business or industry

-h.
-Two residents representative of local business or industry

-i.
-Charter school Assessment Coordinator (if different from “a.” above)

-[Note: This Advisory Committee composition is a model only.]
+charter schoolCharter school

 5. Translation services should be provided to the extent appropriate and practicable.